Getting Started

 Note: To ensure proper setup, instantiate the Eclipsa Audio Renderer Plugin first and create an audio element, as the Eclipsa Audio Element Plugin requires this configuration to produce output.

-Understanding How Eclipsa Audio Records and Plays Spatialized Audio
+How Eclipsa Audio Records and Plays Spatialized Audio

 To produce Eclipsa Audio spatialized audio and video we need to first record audio in the IAMF file format.
 This format is used to store the data required to play spatialized audio on Eclipsa Audio compatible devices.